 Activity for ages 5 to 6.

 These bright, hands-on digraph wheels make a wonderful literacy center focused on learning common digraphs such as “ch” and “sh”.
-It’s the perfect compliment to our super popular Digraph Activity Pack!
+It’s the perfect complement to our super popular Digraph Activity Pack!

 To prep for the activity, I began by printing the digraph wheels on cardstock to give them extra durability.
 Then I cut around the outside border of each circle.